 Lela Gilbert is the lead contributor to The Philos Project blog.
 Lela, a Christian who has been based in Israel and the U.S. since 2006, is an award-winning writer who has authored or co-authored more than 60 books.
 Her most recently published work is the critically acclaimed Saturday People, Sunday People: Israel through the Eyes of a Christian Sojourner.
 She authored Baroness Cox: Eyewitness to a Broken World; she also co-authored Persecuted: The Global Assault on Christians and the award-winning Blind Spot: When Journalists Don’t Get Religion.
-Lela is an adjunct fellow at Hudson Institute and a frequent contributor to Fox News, Algemeiner, The Jerusalem Post, The Huffington Post, and many other publications.
+Lela is an adjunct fellow at Hudson Institute, Faith and Freedom Editor at Newsmax, and a frequent contributor to Fox News, Algemeiner, The Jerusalem Post, The Huffington Post, and many other publications.
 Her entire body of work is available at http://lelagilbert.com.

 Jerusalem Notebook: A Quest for Peace at Jerusalem’s Western WallThursday, July 6, 2017

 A look at the Western Wall in light of recent events: Who can worship there?
 Where and how should they worship?
 And what forms of worship are acceptable?

 Jerusalem Notebook: The U.S. Embassy – to Move or Not to Move?Tuesday, June 13, 2017

 Since many countries do not recognize Jerusalem as an Israeli city, moving the U.S. Embassy there from Tel Aviv is, to say the least, controversial.